-- 18.3 A Councillor may ask a Responder any question relating to their specific area of responsibility on the Council by delivering a copy of the Question to the Proper Officer in writing at least seven clear working days before the Meeting. - 18.4 Questions must not be defamatory, frivolous or offensive. - 18.5 The Council will deal with Questions in the order in which the Proper Officer received them unless the Mayor decides otherwise. - 18.6 The Responder shall: - 18.6.1 answer the Question in writing; - 18.6.2 decline to answer the Question; or - 18.6.3 pass the Question to be answered in writing by another Councillor or Officer. - 18.7 A Councillor may ask a Responder an urgent question relating to the business of the Council by delivering a copy of the Question to the Proper Officer in writing at least two hours before the start of the Meeting. - 18.8 If the Mayor is satisfied that the matter is urgent, the Responder shall: - 18.8.1 answer the Question orally or in writing; - 18.8.2 decline to answer the Question; or - 18.8.3 pass the Question to be answered orally or in writing by another Councillor or Officer.

-- 18.9 If the Questioner receives an answer under Rule 18.6 or Rule 18.8 above, they may ask one supplemental question relating directly to the answer given. - 18.10 A person who is asked a supplemental question shall: - 18.10.1 answer the supplemental question orally or in writing; - 18.10.2 decline to answer the supplemental question; or - 18.10.3 pass the supplemental question to be answered orally or in writing by another Councillor or Officer. - 18.11 The Questioner may also express satisfaction or dissatisfaction with the answers. - 18.12 There shall be no debate on Questions on notice at full Council.
+- 18.4 The Proper Officer will review any such Question received prior to any Meeting to ensure it is relevant and appropriate. - 18.5 Questions must not be defamatory, frivolous or offensive. - 18.6 The Council will deal with Questions in the order in which the Proper Officer received them unless the Mayor decides otherwise. - 18.7 The Responder shall: - 18.7.1 answer the Question in writing; - 18.7.2 decline to answer the Question; if considered to fall within paragraph 18.5, or - 18.7.3 pass the Question to be answered by another Councillor or Officer in writing. - 18.8 A Councillor may ask a Responder an urgent question relating to the business of the Council by delivering a copy of the Question to the Proper Officer in writing at least two hours before the start of the Meeting. - 18.9 If the Mayor is satisfied that the matter is urgent, the Responder shall: - 18.9.1 answer the Question orally or in writing; - 18.9.2 decline to answer the Question, if considered to fall within paragraph 18.5 or - 18.9.3 pass the Question to be answered orally or in writing by another Councillor or Officer. - 18.10 If the Questioner receives an answer under Rule 18.718.6 or Rule 18.918.8 above, they may ask one supplemental question relating directly to the answer given. - 18.11 A person who is asked a supplemental question shall: - 18.11.1 answer the supplemental question orally or in writing; - 18.11.2 decline to answer the supplemental question; or - 18.11.3 pass the supplemental question to be answered orally or in writing by another Councillor or Officer. - 18.12 There shall be no debate on Questions raised under Rule 18.